irusri/geniesys/docs/getting_started.md

 Configuring genome database
 -------------------------

 All configuration settings for GenIECMS will be available in ```/GenIECMS/plugins/settings.php``` file.
-You need to update ```/GenIECMS/plugins/settings.php``` file with your available database details.
+You need to update ```/GenIECMS/plugins/settings.php``` file with your available details.
 You can find everything about the integration plugins and how to load data in the plugins section.

 -------------------------
 Database design